reema0814/Azure-Synapse-Analytics-Day/03-high-performance-analysis.md

 ![Example Chart](media/ex05-chart.1.png "Example chart")

 >**Note**: If you are not able to see the expected data in the bar chart.
-Please save the bar chart as image and open it.
+Please save the bar chart as an image and open it.
 You'll be able to see the data as expected.

 ## Task 2 - Investigate query performance and table design

-In this task, you will try to understand the implications of the table design at a general level.
+In this task, you'll try to understand what the table design is at a general level.
 You will run the same set of queries against two fact tables (`FactSale_Fast` and `FactSale_Slow`).
 The two fact tables have (with one notable exception) the same structure and contain identical data.

 First, let us set the stage by performing the following steps: